Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Spin splitting in a strong magnetic field

 \section{Spin splitting in a strong magnetic field}

-{} The lowest two subband dispersions, i.e., the lowest two solid lines shown in Figs.~\ref{fig_subbands001}, \ref{fig_subbands111}, and \ref{fig_subbands110} can be regarded as two shifted parabolic curves with an anticrossing at $k_{z}R=0$.
-Especially, the energy gap at the anticrossing is rather small for both growth directions [111] and [110].
-This peculiar low-energy subband structure indicates the existence of a strong `spin' (pseudo spin)-orbit coupling~\cite{RL2023a,RL2023b}, where the `spin' is introduced to describe the two shifted directions of the parabolic curve.
+{} The lowest two subband dispersions, e.g., the lowest two solid lines shown in Fig.~\ref{fig_subbands110}, can be regarded as two shifted parabolic curves with an anticrossing at $k_{z}=0$.
+Especially, the energy gap at the anticrossing is rather small for both growth directions [111] and [110] (See Fig.~\ref{fig_levelcrossing}).
+This peculiar low-energy subband structure indicates the existence of a strong `spin' (pseudo spin)-orbit coupling~\cite{RL2023a,RL2023b}, where the `spin' is introduced to describe the two shifted parabolic curves.
 In order to make use of this strong `spin'-orbit coupling, we need to lift the spin degeneracy in the subband dispersions.
 This can be simply achieved by a strong magnetic field, such that two sets of combined dispersions with strong `spin'-orbit coupling and isolated from each other are obtainable~\cite{RL2023b}.

 The magnetic field can be applied either longitudinally or transversely.
 The magnetic field enters into the effective mass Hamiltonian via the vector potential~\cite{Semina:2015aa,PhysRevB.84.195314}, the effective mass Hamiltonian now reads